 Performance

 These markers come as dual-tips.
 It’ll include a broad 7mm chisel tip and a fine 0.7mm tip.
-I think the tips will give the artist a lot of control but not a lot of versatility that a brush tip can provide.
+A chisel tip gives you a lot more ink and covers the area faster.
+A bullet nib is good for getting into small spots.
+The tips will give the artist a lot of control but not a lot of versatility that a brush tip can provide.
 The body shape on these markers is similar to the Copic Sketch’s body shape, which is a bit of a rounded rectangle.
-Again, I think that these body shapes are a bit more straining to hold for longer times.
+Again, we think that these body shapes are a bit more straining to hold for longer times.

-Once you use these, the first thing that you’ll notice is that each marker has a code on the cap similar to what Copic would do, which I like.
-It helps when organizing these markers together.
-These markers will glide smoothly on paper, but I noticed that it’s very easy to saturate the surface you’re drawing on, which might cause a darker shade than what you might expect.
+These markers will glide smoothly on paper, but it’s very easy to saturate the surface you’re drawing on, which might cause a darker shade than what you might expect.

-With this marker, blending by layering is also very hard to do.
-It’ll likely destroy the surface before getting a good layer.
-Despite that, I think you can get better results if you utilize the colorless blender and if you’re a fast drawer.
-I want to say you get what you pay for, but I know many similarly priced markers that perform worse than this.
+With this marker, blending by layering is hard to do.
+Despite that, you can get better results if you utilize the colorless blender and if you’re a fast drawer.

 Pros and Cons